marcgg/marcgg.github.com/_posts/2014-04-09-appgyver-steroids-hybrid-native-app-tips.md

 The only gotcha is that you won't be able to put inputs in a slide because text edition (long press on iOS) will not work properly.

+### Hammer.js

+[Hammer](http://eightmedia.github.io/hammer.js/) ships with Steroids JS, so I gave it a try.
+Overall it works fine for some events such as tap or release, but the way it handles clicks seemed buggy.
+I can't quite put my finger on it, but I was better of just using jQuery for click events.

+### Use Clicks

+When in doubt, use links and their click event.
+It will feel better on the end user than if you'd use tap or any other event.
+There is no need to get fancy.

 ### Loader

 I like having a global way of calling a loader in any view and